benvonh/Nexus/README.md

 2. Due to immense difficulty in configuring OpenUSD through CMake (Visual Studio multi-config), a single config must be specified.
 To change later, delete `C:\pixi_ws\usd` and build from scratch again.
 I'm not sure of the proper way to do this at the moment.

 3. Linking against OpenUSD as a static library on Windows does NOT currently work.
 The default is shared.
 See https://github.com/PixarAnimationStudios/OpenUSD/issues/3079.

+4. ROS2 does not provide packaged binaries for Debug on Windows; but building ROS2 yourself does not work for Debug anyway plus other CMake issues for a full build.
+It is recommended to build OpenUSD in Release mode with Debug Info instead.

 ## Roadmap